 We assess how labor-force participation across the life course is interrelated with the dynamics of health and well-being.
 This involves determining both the factors that contribute to and the outcomes of crucial labor-market transitions, such as retirement or entering the labor market, and the aspects of inequality that govern how well individuals are off.
 A particular focus is on vulnerable population subgroups and intersections of risk factors that shed light on major inequalities in the labor market.
 We apply demographic concepts and methods to study the labor market.
 We use working-life expectancy as a key indicator of working-life trajectories and assess its trends and determinants from a comparative perspective.
 Studying how specific phases of the life course contribute to the duration of working trajectories; how they interact in cumulative (dis)advantage; and how other processes and domains, such as health and well-being, contribute will provide novel insights into working life.

 We consider demographic perspectives on human capital formation, which is held to be a major determinant of labor-force participation and labor-market outcomes.
 Human capital is a concept that comprises many aspects considered central to demographic analyses, including fertility, health, and education, and in turn is both influenced by and shapes demographic processes, such as union formation.
 We study demographic factors and processes that contribute to human capital formation.

-Our data sets mostly come from, but are not restricted to, developed countries, and they include cross-sectional and longitudinal surveys as well as register data.
+Our datasets mostly come from, but are not restricted to, developed countries, and they include cross-sectional and longitudinal surveys and register data.
 Methodological innovation, in particular in the measurement of labor-force participation dynamics, is a key characteristic of the research conducted in the Labor Demography research group.